A. W. Smith: The rise of an empire

-The Workers
+The workers

 Due to the extreme size of his operation, Smith hired large numbers of workers for various tasks, all of which were paid quite fairly for their work.
 Some of the tasks taken by men were Foremen, Blacksmith, Wheelwright, repairman for glasshouses, diggers, plow workers, pieceworkers, and more.
 The women were employed in tasks such as weeding, hoeing, planting, and harvesting fruit.
 A number of Show Travelers were also employed when they came to Feltham; they were given some of the harder tasks of picking more difficult crops, thereby relieving some of the women of this stress.
 Even so, there was a moment when the women felt unfairly paid at work and attempted a strike; however, Lucas was able to settle the matter without loss of productivity.
 The most interesting aspect was Smith's hiring policy.
 He was willing to hire anyone, man or woman, who could put in an honest day's hard work, regardless of their background.
 Previous convicts were hired right alongside poor widows trying to get by.

-The Workplace Environment
+The workplace environment

 As was to be expected from his upbringing, Smith entertained specific expectations for his workers.
 He was never late and would reprimand workers who were late or tried to leave the job early, often outright firing the offender.
 He specified rules and fines regarding any avoidable problems such as careless destruction of plants, eating product, and so on, but was still seen as a benevolent employer due to his wish to keep those who needed work employed.
 Smith also took care of his workers, stopping and resolving feuds before they could grow further.
 Smith also defended his land within his rights; he employed a few people to guard the land at night and keep any poachers or thieves at bay.

 Besides ensuring security, Smith also ensured quality.
 He developed a special version of hoe specifically for cutting lettuce that did not require the user to constantly bend to the ground; this allowed one man to much more quickly cut the lettuce while two or three others picked it up after him.
 This maintained a single standard of quality since only the one man would choose which heads of lettuce were suitable for cutting.
 Beyond this, Smith outlined several specific procedures for weeding, digging, picking, and packing.
 Thus he ensured all the produce bearing his name was up to his high standards and packed perfectly for the journey to market.